SAP-samples/teched2022-DT262/exercises/ex2/README.md

-# Exercise 2 - Release and Deploy
+# Exercise 2 - Release, Deploy and Exceute the Scenario

 In this exercise, we will release and deploy the automation package to execute the scenario in SAP Build Process Automation Solution.